braheezy/catppuccin-gtk-rpm/README.md

         sudo glib-compile-resources --target="/usr/share/gnome-shell/gnome-shell-theme.gresource" --sourcedir="$THEME_SRC_DIR" "$THEME_SRC_DIR/gnome-shell-theme.gresource.xml"
         ```
     - Log out/in
-    - More bonus: Change the GDM logo
+7. More bonus: Change the GDM logo
   - Get an icon file that's 256x256 or smaller.
 Put it in `/usr/share/pixmaps/`.
 You can use `cat.png` from this project.
   - Create new file for the `gdm` user's dconf settings.
 Make sure it has this content:

         # /etc/dconf/profile/gdm
         user-db:user
         system-db:gdm
         file-db:/usr/share/gdm/greeter-dconf-defaults
-      - Define the keyfile for to set the logo:
+  - Define the keyfile to set the logo:

         # /etc/dconf/db/gdm.d/02-logo
         [org/gnome/login-screen]
         logo='/usr/share/pixmaps/cat.png'
   - Update the dconf database

         sudo dconf update
-      - Log out
+  - Log out/in